aykamko/parsec-google-cloud-gaming/README.md

 At this point, you can install Steam and whatever games you want.
 Voila!

 **Don't forget to turn off your machine when you're not using it, or you'll be charged!** Google Cloud charges by the second.

-1. Make the second display the Primary display
-1. Set Parsec host port to 8000

 ----